2026 model brief

 The current lock-in and procurement question

 A lot of model comparisons still act as if the decision ends with price or benchmark scores.
 In real organizations, the harder question is procurement and integration gravity.
 OpenAI pulls you toward the richest all-purpose tool surface.
-Anthropic pulls you toward a narrower but often more trusted coding-and-agent stack with a stronger premium Opus tier than it had before.
-Google pulls you toward deeper cloud and search integration.
+Anthropic pulls you toward a narrower but often more trusted coding-and-agent stack.
+Google pulls you toward deeper cloud, search, Workspace, and Android integration.

 That means the best choice is often the one whose surrounding product assumptions already match your team.
 The wrong ecosystem can force awkward wrappers, duplicated infrastructure, or workflow friction that overwhelms the headline token price.